LaurentJouron/Orange_County_Lettings/docs/source/documentation.rst

    :align: center
    :alt: doc project

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The purpose of each of these files is:

-💡 build/
+💡build/

 * An empty directory (for now) that will hold the rendered documentation.

-💡 make.bat and Makefile
+💡make.bat and Makefile

 * Convenience scripts to simplify some common Sphinx operations, such as rendering the content.

-💡 source/conf.py
+💡source/conf.py

 * A Python script holding the configuration of the Sphinx project.
 It contains the project name and release you specified to sphinx-quickstart, as well as some extra configuration keys.

-💡 source/index.rst
+💡source/index.rst

 * The root document of the project, which serves as welcome page and contains the root of the “table of contents tree” (or toctree).